 Adolescent Depression and Adult Earnings: the Roles of Direct and Indirect Effects

 Abstract: Youth with depression earn less as adults, but we understand little about the pathways of effects that lead to this gap.
 I use data from a nationally representative survey of youth to estimate the direct and indirect effects of adolescent depression on adult earnings with a mediation analysis framework.
 I use several identification strategies to address issues of omitted variables bias.
-I find that the direct effect of adolescent depression on earnings is close to zero and that indirect pathways are most important.
-More than half of the total effect of adolescent depression on earnings is mediated by educational attainment, while the rest of the effect is mediated by adult depression.
+I find that more than half of the total effect of adolescent depression on earnings is mediated by educational attainment, while the rest of the effect is mediated by adult depression.
 The direct effect of adolescent depression on earnings is not robust to identification strategy.
 Results highlight the large economic benefits that could still be achieved by better treating adolescent depression or targeting gaps in mediating variables.

 Works in Progress

-Estimating the Cost Savings of Tiered Care Coordination for Youth in the Juvenile Justice System: Evidence from North Carolina
+The Cost Savings of Tiered Care Coordination: Evidence from North Carolina

 With Jeremy Bray